February 13, 1948 - Allan Legere

 From Wikipedia

-Allan Joseph Legere (February 13, 1948 – March 9, 2026), also known as the Monster of the Miramichi, was a Canadian rapist, arsonist, and serial killer.
+Allan Joseph Legere (February 13, 1948 – March 9, 2026), known as the Monster of the Miramichi, was a Canadian rapist, arsonist, and serial killer.
 In 1986, he participated in a home invasion against an elderly couple that ended with the death of the husband and the sexual assault of the wife, for which he was sentenced to prison.
-In 1989, he escaped custody while receiving care in a nearby hospital and attacked people over the course of months, killing four of them.
+In 1989, he escaped custody while receiving medical treatment and attacked people over the course of months, killing four of them.
 He was recaptured and convicted of the subsequent murders; he died in custody in 2026.